zhao-shihan/MACE/README.md

 4. ROOT    (≥ 6.24.02, ≥ C++17)
 5. Eigen3  (≥ 3.3.9)

-G4mpi is bulit in. (in ./ThirdParty)
+G4mpi, yaml-cpp is bulit in. (in ./ThirdParty)

 ### (Tested) Platform